iliuta/PowerTrain/README.md

 The machines MUST support the [FTMS bluetooth protocol]([url](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/)).

-The app is intended to work with rowers only.
-I know it works with the Domyos Woodrower, probably with other FTMS rowers but I haven't tested them.
-Feedback is appreciated.
+The application is intended to work primarily with rowers.
+It definitely works with Domyos Woodrower but should work with other FTMS rowers as well.

-But, if you activate developer mode in the settings, you may try indoor bikes as well.
-For trainers, the resistance control is not supported.
-For indoor bikes, the app supports external cadence sensors.
+The application also supports indoor bikes supporting the FTMS protocol.
+It has been tested with a Zwift Hub trainer.

 External bluetooth heart rate monitors are supported.

+For indoor bikes you can pair a cadence sensor as well.

 # Disclaimer
 This is a personal project.
 Use it at your own risk.
 If you browse the code, you might see pieces of code that are not very clean or not covered by tests.
 That's all right, it's my playground.
 I don't have time to make it perfect, but I try to keep it working.
 Again, feedback is appreciated.